Margaret Long Wisdom High School: Student body

 Students from many different countries greet U.S. Secretary of Education Arne Duncan as he stopped by Lee High School to compliment on the success it has received in its educational status as an inner city high school.

-Houston Wisdom High School had 2,260 students during the 2022–23 school year.
-They are drawn largely from its attendance zone, which borders include Bellaire Blvd., Gessner Road, Buffalo Bayou and IH 610 West.
-There are a smaller percentage of magnet students drawn from multiple other zones within the HISD boundaries.
+Wisdom High School had 2,260 students during the 2022–23 school year.
+They are drawn largely from its attendance zone, whose borders are Bellaire Boulevard, Gessner Road, Buffalo Bayou, and IH 610 West.
+A smaller percentage of magnet students come from multiple other zones within the Houston ISD boundaries.

-The ethnic diversity break down of the 2022-23 student body is:
+The ethnic diversity breakdown of the 2022–23 student body is: